steinfletcher/apitest/README.md

 Simple behavioural (black box) api testing library.

-_In black box tests the internal structure of the app is not know by the tests.
-Data is input by calling the rest endpoints with a http client and the outputs are expected to meet certain conditions._
+In black box tests the internal structure of the app is not know by the tests.
+Data is input to the and the outputs are expected to meet certain conditions.

 Check the full documentation [here](https://godoc.org/github.com/steinfletcher/api-test).